swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 ##### Accepting new trainers

-Subject: Acceptance to join Carpentries trainers community
+Subject: Congratulations!
+Join the Carpentries Trainer Community

 Hi all,